-If you have a hearing disability and need assistance; at least 48 hours prior to your formal hearing please notify the district and they will arrange for an American Sign Language interpreter.
+If you have a hearing disability and need assistance, please notify TCAD at least 48 hours in advance of your formal hearing and TCAD will arrange for an American Sign Language interpreter.
 Please send the request to hr@traviscad.org.